SPECTACULAR ECONOMIC NEWS….

 and childhood are entitled to special care and assistance.
 All children, whether born in or out of wedlock, shall enjoy the same social protection.”

-Millions among us are intuitively recognizing the value of each and all of us, and the great benefits that then result for each and all of us.
+Millions among us are intuitively recognizing the value of each and all, and the great benefits that then result for each and all.
 This is a call to fully accept and implement the idea, the sooner the better.
 This is also an acknowledgement that this is what is happening all over the world.

 If The Success or Failure of This Planet, and of Human Beings, Depended on How I Am & What I Do; How Would I Be?
 What Would I Do?